amnguyen2/CS1290-Final-Exam/Minimum ASCII Delete Sum for Two Strings/README.md

-# Minimum Falling Path Sum
+# Minimum ASCII Delete Sum for Two Strings

 ### Recursive definition:
 		The recursive definition of the problem is the repeated counting and deletion of letters in a string.